 The market for GI fellows is among many markets that introduced a centralized match to overcome problems of unraveling and congestion.
 Empirically, markets that use a centralized algorithm that produces a stable outcome are more successful in remaining in use than those that do not.
-Of particular interest in this regard are the markets used in various regions in the British National Health Service.
+Of particular interest in this regard are the centralized clearinghouses used in various regions in the British National Health Service.
 In the 1960's, these markets suffered from the same problems as the American market for medical interns in the 1940's (successfully solved by the centralized match, the NRMP).
-A Royal Commission recommended that each region of the NHS use a centralized clearinghouse, and the various regions in Britain each invented their own algorithm, of which only some were stable.18 Clearinghouses that produced stable matches succeeded, while others mostly
+A Royal Commission recommended that each region of the NHS use a centralized clearinghouse, and the various regions in Britain each invented their own algorithm, of which only some were stable.
+Clearinghouses that produced stable matches succeeded, while others mostly did not (Roth, 1991).
+However, considering all markets that use centralized clearinghouses, this correlation isn't perfect, some matches with algorithms that don't provide stable matches survive, and some stable match algorithms fail.
+Furthermore, there are more differences between markets than simply the algorithms they use.
+Thus controlled experiments can help clarify what is going on.

-18 An example of unstable algorithms, are "priority algorithms" that use the exact place in which firms and workers rank each other.
+19 An example of unstable algorithms, are "priority algorithms" that use the exact place in which firms and workers rank each other.
 For example, Roth (1990, 1991) observed clearinghouses in Newcastle and Birmingham that first matched all firms (medical practices) and workers that listed each other first.
-Then one can match all (1-2) pairs, where workers list the firm first, and the firm lists the worker second, followed by (2-1) pairs.
+After all such "1-1" pairs, 1-2 pairs were matched, i.e. pairs in which the workers list the firm first, and the firm lists the worker second, followed by 2-1 pairs, and so forth.
 At each step, matched firms and workers are removed, and the order of removal is given by the product of the worker-firm ranking, where in case of the same products priority is given to workers.
 This can create unstable outcomes.
-Take a firm F and a worker A that both list each other 4th, which gives them priority 16.
-Now assume some other worker B lists that firm F first, and the firm F lists him 15th.
-Nonetheless this gives them priority 15, and hence firm F will be matched to worker B over worker A, who may receive some other lower ranked firm that lists him highly, in which case worker A and firm F would block the outcome, in that they rather be together than with their current matches.
+Consider a firm F and a worker A that both list each other 4th, which gives them priority 16.
+Now assume some other worker B lists firm F first, and the firm F lists him 15th.
+Nonetheless this gives them priority 15, and hence firm F will be matched to worker B over worker A, who may receive some other lower ranked firm that lists him highly, in which case worker A and firm F would be a blocking pair, in that they rather be together than with their current matches.